-83% of Connecticut participants in the federal government's Housing Choice Voucher program live in the 6% of the state that is disproportionately minority even though many program participants want other options.
+48% of Connecticut participants in the federal government's Housing Choice Voucher (HCV) program live in the 2% of the state that is the most opportunity isolated.
+Eighty-six percent of HCV households live outside of the 40% of the land area of the state that has access to the state's highest performing schools.
 This is not choice!

 We now know that a range of factors limits the areas where people seek and find housing.
-These include housing discrimination and lack of full information on affordable housing in thriving communities.
+These include rent caps set too low to access housing in many thriving communities and lack of full information on affordable housing in areas with a wealth of resources.
 These forces harden lines of segregation and limit housing choices for people of all races.
-The Alliance supports efforts to broaden the scope of housing options considered by all people and focuses particular attention on ensuring that low income people in historically disenfranchised groups have access to full information about housing options and services that affect choice of housing such as transportation and childcare.
+Open Communities Alliance supports efforts to broaden the scope of housing options considered by all people and focuses particular attention on ensuring that low income people in historically disenfranchised groups have access to full information about housing options and services that affect choice of housing such as transportation and childcare - and a realistic opportunity to have a choice in where they live.

-To foster full information on housing options, the Alliance:
+To foster housing choice within the HCV program, Open Communities Alliance:

 - Supports policies that produce better information on affordable and subsidized housing in a diversity of locations, including the use of mobility counseling.